Founding Chair, 2020-2021

-Fred Kummer is the founder, president and CEO of St. Louis-based HBE Corp., the world’s leading design-build firm for health care.
+The late Fred Kummer was the founder, president and CEO of St. Louis-based HBE Corp., the world’s leading design-build firm for health care.
 Known for his hands-on leadership and attention to detail, he and his wife, June Kummer, have been among Missouri S&T’s most generous donors over the years.

 Fred Kummer earned a bachelor of science degree in civil engineering from Missouri S&T (then known as the Missouri School of Mines and Metallurgy) in 1955.
 His father was an engineer with a hotel company in New York City, and Kummer developed his business savvy in the hotel basement, where he and a high school classmate ran a printing press to print menus for restaurants in other neighborhood hotels.
 He attended City College of New York before transferring to Missouri S&T.

 While in college at Rolla, Kummer worked for a St. Louis architectural firm and there he met June, an architect and graduate of Washington University in St. Louis.
 He left the university in 1952 to join the Army, married June while in the service and returned to Rolla in 1954 to complete his degree.

 Kummer was a member of the Missouri S&T Board of Trustees and the University of Missouri Board of Curators.
 In 2011, he was named to the inaugural class of Missouri S&T’s Alumni of Influence.

 Kummer founded HBE Corp. in 1960 with $25,000 in the bank, he said in a 1993 article in Missouri S&T’s alumni magazine.
 The company provides planning, interior designs, pricing, scheduling and engineering services.
 It also designs and builds health care facilities, financial institutions and hotels.
 His early design-build construction work included some buildings on the S&T campus, including the Gale Bullman Building and Curtis Laws Wilson Library.